Constitution of the United Arab Emirates: History

 The meeting room where the first constitution was signed on 2 December 1971 in Dubai.
 Today it is part of the Etihad Museum.

 The Historically independent kingdoms, the modern emirates that constitute the United Arab Emirates and the modern kingdoms of Qatar and Bahrain entered into a treaty with the United Kingdom in 1853 and agreed to a Perpetual Maritime Truce with the UK; the kingdoms were collectively referred to as the Trucial States or as Trucial Oman.
 Disputes between the states were often arbitrated by the United Kingdom.
 In the late 1960s, the Trucial States Council was formed by the emirates, as well as Qatar and Bahrain.
 The United Kingdom announced its decision to end the treaty relationships with the kingdoms in 1968.
 The nine kingdoms attempted to form a union of Arab Emirates, but were unable to agree upon the terms of the union.
 While Bahrain and Qatar became independent countries, the other seven emirates attempted to form a temporary, federal union in 1971.

 In 1971, the Constitution, authored by the Palestinian-Jordanian Judge Adi Bitar, was established as a temporary legal and political framework.
 Article 9 of the Constitution states that the Capital shall be a new town on the border of Dubai and Abu Dhabi, to be completed within seven years and to be called "Al Karama"; however, a provision in the same article provided for Abu Dhabi to be the "temporary" capital of the Union and for Sheikh Zayed bin Sultan Al Nahyan, ruler of Abu Dhabi, to be the President of the United Arab Emirates.

 In 1979, a draft "permanent" constitution was prepared which allowed for the creation of a unified military and judicial system.
 Initially, the emirate of Dubai was strongly opposed to the unification of the military forces and, along with Ras al Khaimah, refused to attend Supreme Council meetings of the union.
-Mediations by Saudi Arabia and Kuwait as well as by other UAE rulers reduced differences between Shiekh Rashid bin Saeed Al Maktoum, ruler of Dubai and Sheikh Zayed bin Sultan Al Nahyan, ruler of Abu Dhabi.
+Mediations by Saudi Arabia and Kuwait, as well as by other UAE rulers, reduced differences between Sheikh Rashid bin Saeed Al Maktoum, ruler of Dubai, and Sheikh Zayed bin Sultan Al Nahyan, ruler of Abu Dhabi.

 In 1994, Abu Dhabi was made the permanent capital of the UAE, and in May 1996, six years after Sheikh Rashid bin Saeed al Maktoum's death, Dubai agreed to a permanent constitution, and one that would unify the armed forces of the UAE.
 However, Dubai, like Ras al Khaimah, maintains its own judicial courts, which are not subject to governance from the Supreme Court of the UAE.